 Continue reading for more information

 This is a volunteer service and professional development opportunity.
 Selected Community Science Fellows will be matched to a community* interested in working with a scientist to advance a local priority and trained and supported in managing their projects by AMS and AGU Thriving Earth Exchange staff.
 Projects will cover a range of themes related to climate change, meteorology, hydrology, resilience, sustainability, and health.

-Projects will launch following training in February 2021.
-Once launched, projects typically conclude within 6-18 months.
-Community Science Fellows will participate as a member of a cohort of approximately 8-15 Fellows, with opportunities to engage with past and present Fellows from several cohorts
+Through Thriving Earth Exchange, technical experts and community leads come together to design projects that can have an impact on the community priority with creativity, in-kind support, and resources at hand.
+Projects launch following cohort training.
+Once launched, projects typically conclude within ~12 months.
+Community Science Fellows will participate as a member of a cohort of other Fellows, with opportunities to engage with past and present Fellows from several cohorts

-- To do so, apply separately as a Fellow and as a community, and reference one another where prompted in the applications.
+To do so, apply separately as a Fellow and as a community, and reference one another where prompted in the applications.